Theta-Dev/ConstructionWand/README.md

 - Botania compatibility: The Black Hole Talisman can supply blocks just like shulker boxes can.
 Having a Rod of the Lands / Rod of the Depths in your inventory will provide you with infinite dirt/cobble at the cost of Mana.

-- Holding down SHIFT while looking at a blocks will show you the last blocks you placed with a green frame around them.
-SHIFT+Right clickking any of them will undo the operation, giving you all the items back.
+- Holding down SHIFT+CTRL while looking at a blocks will show you the last blocks you placed with a green border around them.
+SHIFT+CTRL+Right clickking any of them will undo the operation, giving you all the items back.

 - Having blocks in your offhand will place them instead of the block you're looking at

 - Look at your statisics to see how many blocks you have placed using your wand

+- **1.16 only:** The Infinity Wand won't burn in lava just like netherite gear.